-In this article we look at the History of Aromatherapy and Essential Oils.
+In this article we look at the history of aromatherapy and essential oils.
 Discover how the founder of this healing methodology “stumbled upon” it and how those that followed developed the modality to become the holistic medical practice we now know as aromatherapy.

 Today aromatherapy uses 100% pure and natural therapeutic essential oils.
 These distillations contain pheromones, antibiotics and cell regeneration agents that energise, protect and nourish.